K\"ahler-Ricci flow on homogeneous toric bundles: Reduction of K a hler-Ricci flow to PMAE

 Let $Z(K)$ be the center of $K$ and $\mathfrak{z}(\mathfrak{k})$ the Lie algebra of $Z(K)$.
 Let $\mathfrak{t}_G:=(\text{ker} d\tau_e)^\bot \cap \mathfrak{z}(\mathfrak{k})$.
 (We can identify $\mathfrak{t}_G$ with $\mathfrak{t}$ via $d\tau_e$.)
 Choose a $-\mathfrak{B}$-orthonormal basis $(Z_1,\cdot\cdot\cdot,Z_m)$ of $\mathfrak{t}_G$ so that $\text{exp}(\mathbb{R}\cdot Z_j)$ is closed for each $j=1,\cdot\cdot\cdot,m$.

-In [16] Podest\`{a} and Spiro give a criterion for a homogeneous toric bundle $X$ to be Fano, see Theorem A in [16].
-In particular, if the homogeneous toric bundle $X=G^{\mathbb{C}}\times_{P,\tau} F$ is Fano, then $F$ is Fano.
+In \cite{PS} Podest\`{a} and Spiro give a criterion for a homogeneous toric bundle $X$ to be Fano, see Theorem A in \cite{PS}, which says that a homogeneous toric bundle $X=G^{\mathbb{C}}\times_{P,\tau} F$ is Fano if and only if $F$ is Fano and the condition (1.1) in \cite{PS} holds.

 Now let $X=G^{\mathbb{C}}\times_{P,\tau} F$ be Fano.
-As in [16], we denote the set of $G \times T^m$-invariant (resp. $T^m$-invariant) 2-forms in $c_1(X)$ (resp. $c_1(F)$) by $c_1(X)^{G \times T^m}$ (resp. $c_1(F)^{T^m}$).
-By Lemma 5.1 in [16], the map $R: c_1(X)^{G \times T^m}\rightarrow c_1(F)^{T^m}$ given by $R(\tilde{\omega})=\tilde{\omega}|_{TF}$ (restriction) is invertible.
+As in \cite{PS}, we denote the set of $G \times T^m$-invariant (resp. $T^m$-invariant) 2-forms in $c_1(X)$ (resp. $c_1(F)$) by $c_1(X)^{G \times T^m}$ (resp. $c_1(F)^{T^m}$).
+By Lemma 5.1 in \cite{PS}, the map $R: c_1(X)^{G \times T^m}\rightarrow c_1(F)^{T^m}$ given by $R(\tilde{\omega})=\tilde{\omega}|_{TF}$ (restriction) is invertible.
 We'll denote $R(\tilde{\omega})$ (not to be confused with the scalar curvature) by $\omega$.
 Let $E: c_1(F)^{T^m} \rightarrow c_1(X)^{G \times T^m}$ be the inverse of the map $R$.
 For $\omega\in c_1(F)^{T^m}$, $E(\omega)$ is an extension of $\omega$; we'll denote $E(\omega)$ by $\tilde{\omega}$.
-By Lemma 5.1 in [16] $E(\omega)$ is K\"{a}hler if and only if $\omega$ is K\"{a}hler.
+By Lemma 5.1 in \cite{PS} $E(\omega)$ is K\"{a}hler if and only if $\omega$ is K\"{a}hler.